awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-results.md

 If a subsequent check against a given rule generates a result that is identical to the current result, the existing finding is updated\.
 No new finding is generated\.

-Security Hub automatically archives findings from controls if the associated resource was deleted, based on one of the following criteria:
+Security Hub automatically archives findings from controls if the associated resource is deleted, the resource does not exist, or the control is disabled\.
+A resource might no longer exist because the associated service is not currently used\.
+The findings are archived automatically based on one of the following criteria:
 + The finding was not updated in three days\.
 + The associated AWS Config evaluation returned `NOT_APPLICABLE`\.